openeuropa/oe_theme/docs/developer-documentation.md

 templates for panels, field groups, views, paragraphs, nodes, etc.

 Patterns are located in [`./templates/patterns`](../templates/patterns), each sub-directory contains a pattern along with its variants.
-Pattern definitions are stored in as YAML files (for ex. `[PATTERN-NAME].ui_patterns.yml`) along with their Twig templates (for ex. `pattern-[PATTERN-NAME].html.twig`).
+Pattern definitions are stored as YAML files (for ex. `[PATTERN-NAME].ui_patterns.yml`) along with their Twig templates (for ex. `pattern-[PATTERN-NAME].html.twig`).

-Each pattern definition exposes a list of fields that can be used to pass data that will will be rendered using the related pattern template.
+Each pattern definition exposes a list of fields that can be used to pass data that will be rendered using the related pattern template.

 Pattern fields can accept either one of the following types: